 The name comes from a traditional southern African spear used during a particular stand against European colonialist interest in Africa.
 The armrests of the chair - which embrace and protect the sitter -took their form from this spear so it seemed fitting to name it after this.
 The chair itself has been designed to empower the user in the face of oppression so the name seemed relevant in this sense also.

 What are your hopes for the future of design?

 I hope the industry continues to diversify and more and more people from various backgrounds begin to take ever more present and major roles in design and craft.
 I hope that, despite the post-referendum climate of intolerance, people of underrepresented groups begin to get the representation they deserve.
 I also hope design becomes more sustainable and responsible.
 This is something I personally hope to get better at, for the longevity of the planet and the kind of lives we lead.
 I hope people continue to realise the fragility of the world and continue to respond to it.

 I’m currently working on a project with British furniture makers Benchmark.
 We are working on a collaborative range of furniture which we hope will begin to take shape soon.
 I am also in discussions about another collaboration and have a new personal project taking shape; the details of these will be out soon.
 Alongside these projects, I plan to spend some more time abroad, visiting makers and finding new inspiration.
 I need to learn as much as possible.

-You can see Mac's work, including the 'Iklwa' chair from the 14th - 22nd of September in our Shoredutch store as part of Shoreditch Design Triangle.
-You can read more on our listing on the Shoreditch Design Triangle here.
+You can see Mac's work, including the 'Iklwa' chair from the 14th - 22nd of September in our Shoreditch store as part of Shoreditch Design Triangle.
+You can read more on the Shoreditch Design Triangle website here.